 The upwelling of nutrient rich-waters from the Southern Ocean at Kaikōura supports dense populations of plankton and marine algae and abundant krill, squid and fish which attract many marine mammals and prolific seabird life.

-There are a number of significant sites of mature and regenerating Kanuka on the flats and also a rare tītoki forest remnant.
+Across central Kaikōura, the plains have a number of significant sites of mature and regenerating kānuka and also a rare tītoki forest remnant.
 Lakes Rotorua/Rotoiti and the adjacent wetlands are very special to Te Rūnanga o Kaikōura and Ngāi Tahu.